 HumanLogic is a boutique product and UX design consultancy.
 We have a history of helping clients to validate requirements and translate them into effective new user experiences that satisfy business goals and customer needs.
 We work both on new product concepts and we do fine-tuning of existing products.

 Karen Donoghue, Principal

 Karen is a Principal Interaction Architect who solves challenging interaction design issues for her clients, working to improve ROI and reduce risk on design investments.

 Karen is an inventor on over a dozen software patents related to software user experiences.
 In 2002, she authored the first book linking business strategy to online user experience, published by McGraw-Hill in New York.
-Karen earned a MS from the MIT Media Laboratory in Cambridge, MA where her research focused on developing algorithms to define gesture languages.
+Karen earned an MS from the MIT Media Laboratory in Cambridge, MA, where her research focused on developing algorithms to define gesture languages.
 She also earned a BS in Computer Science from Tufts University in Medford, MA and worked in industry as a senior software engineer in Boston.

 Karen works with many different types of clients worldwide, from startups to established organizations.
 She collaborates closely with product teams to clarify requirements, envision solutions and quickly get to prototypes.
 A startup client CEO recently wrote about Karen’s consulting services: “Your work defines the category and allows us to accelerate at a pace that otherwise would simply not be possible.”